Marker Learning

 The hardest part wasn't the design.
 It was identifying the right problem to solve.

 Leadership wanted new features.
 The data said the workflow was broken.
-Advocating for the right problem — even when it was harder to build and required cross-squad alignment — was what made the difference.
+Advocating for the right problem was what made the difference, even when it was harder to build and required cross-squad alignment.

 Fitting an existing workflow is harder than designing a new one.
-But it's the only way to drive real adoption.
+It's also the only way to drive real adoption.